Blog

 Collectively, we refer to these investments as “Covered Transactions.”

-In the Explainer, we expanded on the jurisdictional boundaries; illustrated the concepts of CFEs and CFPs; and explained the proposed prohibitions, requirement to take “all reasonable steps to prohibit and prevent” transactions by CFEs that would be prohibited if undertaken by a U.S. person, and transaction notification requirements.
+In the Explainer, we expanded on the jurisdictional boundaries; illustrated the concepts of controlled foreign entities (CFEs) and CFPs; and explained the proposed prohibitions, requirement to take “all reasonable steps to prohibit and prevent” transactions by CFEs that would be prohibited if undertaken by a U.S. person, and transaction notification requirements.
 The Final Rule remains largely the same as the Proposed Rule.
 Below is a list of the noteworthy updates and other items we identified in the Final Rule text or in the accompanying Treasury responses to public comments.

 1. Treasury Built a De Minimis Aspect into Part of the “Covered Foreign Person” Definition